-Wisdom teeth (also called third molars) grow at the back of your gums, and are the last teeth to come through.
+Wisdom teeth (also called third molars) grow at the back of your gums.
 Most people have four —one in each corner of the mouth—and they typically emerge during our late teens or early twenties.
-Sometimes you’ll need a special wisdom teeth removal procedure from your dentist – and here’s why.
+Sometimes you’ll need a special wisdom teeth removal procedure from your dentist if you’re experiencing wisdom tooth pain – and here’s why.

-When the wisdom teeth come through or ‘erupt’ the mouth is usually full of adult teeth and there isn’t always sufficient room for four new teeth.
+When the wisdom teeth come through or ‘erupt’ the mouth is usually full of adult teeth and there isn’t always enough room for four new teeth.
 Because of this, wisdom teeth often surface at awkward angles, or only partially emerge due to overcrowding.
-Teeth that grow abnormally are known as impacted and it is these impacted teeth that can give you problems.
+Teeth that grow abnormally are known as impacted and it’s these impacted teeth that can give you pain and problems.
 Surgical extraction is something your dentist or oral surgeon can do to fix the problem.
 Read on for more or scroll down for our video outlining the procedure in detail.

 If you have painful wisdom teeth and need an emergency dental appointment visit our emergency dentist page here: Emergency Dentist Liverpool.
 If you have uncontrolled bleeding or severe pain following a wisdom tooth extraction procedure then you can get help by calling NHS 111.